Ultramann/Numeric-Python-Intro/README.md

 array([3, 4, 5, 6, 7, 8])
 ```

-One final thing to note about broadcasting is that many of NumPy's functions, not just built-in operations can be broadcasted.
+One final thing to note about broadcasting is that many of NumPy's functions, not just built-in operations can be broadcast.
 We'll be seeing this and broadcasting in higher dimensions later in the tutorial.
-If you'd like to know more about broadcasting click to above like to NumPy's documentation on broadcasting.
+If you'd like to know more about broadcasting click the above link to NumPy's documentation.

-That's all of the ex us look at an algorithm, k-means, to serve as a medium for observing a need for NumPy and then its power.
+Now let's look at an algorithm, k-means, to serve as a medium for observing a need for NumPy and then its power.

 <a name="kmeans">
 ## k-means